DhruvDh/mergesort-egui/mergesort-lesson.md

 2. Sort it
 3. Ensure it's ready for merging

 But wait... isn't that exactly what our splitAndMergeSort method does?
-We're using regularSort, but why?
+We're using insertionSort, but why?
 Take a moment to think about this...

 [Space for thinking...]